 - 13 Therefore, we should no longer judge one another, but rather resolve this: not to put a stumbling block or bait that ensnaresfn“bait that ensnares” is a single word in the Greek.
 It specifically refers to a “bait stick”, meaning the trigger stick of a trap or snare to which the bait is attached.
 Think of the part of a mouse trap to which you affix the cheese.
 On reaching for the bait, the “bait stick” triggers the trap and ensnares the unsuspecting victim.
 It can also refer to offending someone or to someone stumbling. before your brother.

-- 14 I *know and have been convinced in the Lord Jesus that nothing is unclean because of itself, except to the man considering something to be unclean; to that man, it’s unclean.
+- 14 I *know and have been convinced in the Lord Jesus that nothing is unclean in and of itself, except to the man considering something to be unclean; to that man, it’s unclean.

-- 15 For if your brother is grieved because of food, you no longer walk according to ^love.
+- 15 For if your brother is grieved because of food, you no longer walk in accordance with ^love.
 Don’t utterly ruin with your food that man for whose sake the Anointed died.

-- 16 Therefore, don’t let your good be slandered as evil.
+- 16 Therefore, don’t let your good be slandered.

 - 17 For the kingdom of God isn’t eating and drinking, but righteousness, and peace, and joy in the Holy Spirit.